robyn3choi/NGX-FreeCell/README.md

-Simple implementation of FreeCell for NGX Interactive's technical test.
+This is a simple implementation of FreeCell completed within 24 hrs.

 To play, open the "Welcome" scene.